🔄

 Keeping your stainless steel faucet spotless is easier than you think.
 The brushed finish on many modern designs is great at hiding fingerprints and water spots, so your main job is a quick daily wipe-down.
 After you’re done using the sink, just take a soft, dry microfiber cloth and wipe away any water droplets from the faucet and handle.
 For any smudges or grime, a little mild soap and warm water is all you need.
 Gently clean the area, rinse with a damp cloth, and then dry it completely.
 Avoid using abrasive sponges, steel wool, or harsh chemical cleaners, as they can scratch the finish.

-How to Prevent Water Spots and Buildup
+Say Goodbye to Water Spots and Mineral Buildup

 Water spots are the most common complaint with any faucet finish, but they’re easy to manage.
 Those spots are simply mineral deposits left behind after water evaporates.
 The best way to prevent them is to not let water sit on the surface.
 That daily wipe-down is your first line of defense.
 Leaving wet sponges or cloths on the faucet can also break down its protective layer over time, so it’s best to keep the area clear and dry.
 If you live in an area with hard water, a weekly cleaning with a 50/50 solution of white vinegar and water can help dissolve any mineral buildup before it becomes noticeable.